Grief Support Groups in Boston, MA

 Group meets in Boston, MA 02111

-This group is a small, supportive group for daughters of immigrants who’ve done deep work in therapy but are still holding a lot and wanting a space to reflect and be supported.
+This group is a small, supportive group for daughters of immigrants who would like to be in community with others like them.
 We’ll focus on how to regulate your emotions, set boundaries, and build self trust, even when different parts of your life or culture pull you in different directions.
-The group meets once a week for 6 weeks.
+The group meets once a week for 8 weeks.
 Each session is one hour long and costs $40.
 Please reach out if you'd like to learn more or see if it's a good fit!

 (617) 286-6434 View (617) 286-6434